GivEnergy/giv_tcp/README.md

   * paho-mqtt

 # Settings
 A settings.py file is required in the root directory.
-Use the supplied settings_template.py and populate with the relevant detailes.
+Use the supplied settings_template.py and populate with the relevant details.
 Only InvertorIP, dataloggerSN and MQTT_Address are required.
 All other settings must be there but can be left blank if not needed.

 # Usage
 The scripts function through being called from the command line with appropriate parameters assigned.
 There are both Read and Write functions, providing data acquisiation and control.